mkorthof/chrupd/docs/Options.md

 # Options

+When you run the script it does the following by default:

+- get Chromium "stable" 64-bit Installer by "Hibbiki"
+- verifies file hash and run installer (sha1/md5)

 For standard options see help (`chrupd.cmd -h`) and [README.md](/README.md).

 All options can also be set as permanent defaults using variables inside script under `CONFIGURATION` and `SCRIPT VARIABLES`.

 ## Advanced Options

 Additionally there's some extra options you'll normally won't need but are available for special cases where you *do* need them.
-Other options were added for particular user requests.
+Other options were added for particular [user requests](https://github.com/mkorthof/chrupd/issues?q=is%3Aissue+label%3Aenhancement).

 ### Proxy